Structure

 What does tilt-up and tilt-wall construction usually involve for a commercial or industrial owner?

-When should tilt-up and tilt-wall construction planning start?
+When should tilt-wall construction planning start?